 What Does Buttermilk Do in Cakes?

-On top of a subtle tangy flavor buttermilk brings to cakes, the acidity of buttermilk also helps to break down gluten and make your cake or baked goods more tender and soft, It also adds lots of moisture to your cakes.
+On top of the subtle tangy flavor, buttermilk brings to cakes, the acidity of buttermilk also helps to break down gluten and make your cake or baked goods more tender and soft, It also adds lots of moisture to your cakes.

 The good news is, buttermilk really isn’t hard to replace.
 You can very simply create your own substitute following the instructions below!

 When you look at the composition of buttermilk, really it’s just acidic milk.
 You can easily recreate this using some common ingredients you likely already have in the kitchen.

 This one is my favorite substitute that I use nearly every week because it’s so easy!

 To make one cup of homemade buttermilk, all you’ll need to do is to add a tablespoon of vinegar to one cup of milk and let it sit for five or more minutes, or until your milk starts to curdle and split.